The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

-Awarded to a junior or senior Physical Education major who demonstrates merit and leadership potential.
+Awarded to a junior or senior Physical Education major, who demonstrates merit and leadership potential, with a minimum GPA of 2.8.
 Financial need is a secondary consideration.
-Minimum GPA of 2.8 required

 Colleagues, friends and former students of Dorothy "Dot" McNabb established this scholarship in honor of her 35-year career as a teacher and coach at West Georgia.
 "Miss Mac" was largely responsible for the development of the women's athletic program.

 Dr. Robert M. Reeves Scholarship

 Awarded to a rising senior majoring in Physical Education, Health & Community Wellness, or Sport Management, with a minimum GPA of 2.5.
 The student should be a member of a professional organization related to the student's major and display qualities such as: leadership, cooperation, enthusiasm, and dependability.
 Financial need may also e considered.

 The scholarship was established by Dr. Reeves following his retirement from West Georgia's Department of Physical Education and Recreation.

 Awarded to a junior or senior majoring in Health & Community Wellness, have a minimum GPA of 2.65, and demonstrate financial need.
 Additionally, they must be active in their community or volunteer.

 Mary White Davidson Scholarship

 Awarded to a junior or senior, who shows promise of becoming an excellent middle grades teacher.